11ppm/pli_rsync/README.md

 ## Features
 1. Reads English and Japanese messages from a CSV file and displays them depending on the selected language.
-2. Transfers backup files of plugin nodes to the local machine.
+2. Transfers the `/plinode_backups/` directory of Plugin nodes to the local machine.
-3. Can also transfer backup files from the local machine to plugin nodes.
+3. Can also transfer backup files from the local machine to Plugin nodes.
 4. rsync also supports ssh-key.

 ## About rsync